from scipy.io import loadmat

 raw_tmp filter(l_freq=1, h_freq=None) raw_tmp.

-This example uses the Picard ICA algorithm, which is not included in MNE.
-Therefore, make sure to install it first:
+In the next step, we will use the Picard ICA algorithm, which is not included in MNE.
+Therefore, make sure to install it (see here for a quick overview of how to set up Python and install packages).

 Picard is much faster than the default Extended Infomax implementation shipped with MNE, and it can compute the same solution by setting fit_params={"extended": True, "ortho": False}